sy2002/QNICE-FPGA/hw/README.md

 compatible with MEGA65 Cores.
 Right-click "Generate Programming File" in ISE's process view and choose "Process Properties" to learn more.

+The top file for MEGA65 using ISE is [MEGA65_ISE.vhd](../vhdl/hw/MEGA65/MEGA65_ISE.vhd).
+For some reason ISE is not able to synthesize the design using a Xilinx specific MMCME clock generator for generating the 50 MHz `SLOW_CLOCK`.
+So we use a simple clock divider.
+This is the only difference between the ISE and the Vivado version of the top file.

 ### Vivado 2019.2 (or newer)

 Use the project `hw/xilinx/MEGA65/Vivado/MEGA65.xpr` to synthesize for MEGA65